Tesla Model S 2021

 - How much does the 2021 Model S cost?

-- The Long Range is offered from €85,700 (entry-level price) to €99,990 for the tested version.
+- The Long Range starts at €85,700 (entry-level price) up to €99,990 for the tested version.
 The Plaid starts at €129,990.

 - How long does it take to charge?